 - ¼ teaspoon freshly ground black pepper

-- 1 orange or yellow bell pepper - chopped
+- 1 orange or yellow bell pepper - cut into bite-size pieces

 - 1 tablespoon extra virgin olive oil